 In general, a circulator pump circulates cold or hot water in the building's air conditioning or central heating systems from the place of production to the places of heat exchange in cooling and heating devices.
 They are usually used in small and medium-sized buildings with a lower speed (up to about 1450 RPM).

-In other words, after providing hot water in the central heating boiler and also providing cold water in the refrigeration cycle of the chiller (or other cooling systems), a circulator pump circulates this water in the pipes to the radiators, fan coils, air generator coils, etc.
+In other words, after providing hot water in the central heating boiler and also providing cold water in the refrigeration cycle of the chiller (or other cooling systems), a circulating pump circulates this water in the pipes to the radiators, fan coils, air generator coils, etc.

-Circulator pumps are only used to circulate the water of the cooling and heating system in the circuit of this equipment, so the water is riding on their impeller, and they do not need the ability to suck water from lower levels (such as irrigation and water supply pumps).
+Circulatory pumps are only used to circulate the water of the cooling and heating system in the circuit of this equipment, so the water is riding on their impeller, and they do not need the ability to suck water from lower levels (such as irrigation and water supply pumps).

 Inline circulator pumps are known for their compact design, while they are installed in-line.
 This means that the flow path passes through the pump and they are suitable in housing conditions of limited space.